kinjalChaudhari11/SymptomSolver/doc/UpdatedDatabaseDesign.md

 ```
 <img width="1487" alt="Screenshot 2024-11-18 at 7 37 15 PM" src="https://github.com/user-attachments/assets/842c49bb-e780-4fdc-b7a1-156e560ef1bc">

+The second indexing strategy involves adding an index on the DiseaseName column in the Diagnosis table.
+This column is used in the GROUP BY clause, making it a natural candidate for indexing to improve query performance when aggregating results by disease name.
+However, after implementing the index, the query cost remained at 2.60, indicating no significant change in overall performance.
+This is likely because the primary bottleneck in the query execution lies in the joins and union operations, which dominate the execution time and are not directly optimized by indexing DiseaseName.

 Indexing Design #3:
 ```
 ALTER TABLE Patient ADD INDEX idx_username_gender (Username, Gender);
 ```
 <img width="1494" alt="Screenshot 2024-11-18 at 7 38 47 PM" src="https://github.com/user-attachments/assets/c2fd667e-b6d5-4eb2-ac0b-2736973089c5">

+The third indexing strategy adds a composite index on the Username and Gender columns in the Patient table.
+This choice was made because the query involves filtering by Gender and uses natural joins that rely on Username for matching records, so a composite index could optimize both filtering and join operations.
+However, the query cost remained unchanged at 2.60, indicating no significant performance improvement.
+This result suggests that while the composite index may help specific operations, the overall query performance is still dominated by other factors, such as the complexity of the union and aggregate operations, which are not directly optimized by this index.

 ### 2. Display the top 3 symptoms for the disease